bnikolic/simpleredcal/README.md

 In this repository, we show generalization of this maximum likelihood estimation (MLE) to non-Gaussian statistics and without the need for linearization, which can be achieved at good computational performance with very little programming effort with the [JAX](https://github.com/google/jax) machine learning library.

-As example, we works with and compare Gaussian and Cauchy assumed noise distributions in the calibration of HERA datasets, with the latter showing expected resilience to radio-frequency interference.
+As an example, we works with and compare Gaussian and Cauchy assumed noise distributions in the calibration of HERA datasets, with the latter showing expected resilience to radio-frequency interference.

+We also provide tools to compare redundantly calibrated visibilities across multiple days, which may have dissimilar degenerate parameters.
+We also extend redundant calibration to find the best estimates of the location and scale parameters for visibilities across multiple days.

 Check out the [SimpleRedCal.ipynb](SimpleRedCal.ipynb) notebook for full example calibrations.